0oSaraho0/pp4-kids-activity-site/README.md

 The hero image used is a picture of my own.
 I sought permission from the parents of the children.

+The placeholder image was taken from pexels and is royalty free.
+I chose a generic picture of children running through a field.
+It is bright and colourful.

 # Technologies

 - HTML